-Virginia State House District 31
+Virginia House of Delegates District 31

 Elizabeth Guzman is a candidate for the 31st District of the House of Delegates, and currently serves as a social worker with the City of Alexandria.
 She’s an immigrant from Peru, who came here looking for opportunities for her oldest daughter Pamela, working 3 jobs to afford a 1 bedroom apartment.
 She then worked her way through college and earned 2 masters degrees in social work and public administration.
 Elizabeth is a proud AFSCME member, and, if elected, she would be the first Latina, AFSCME member, and social worker elected to the Virginia legislature.